CONTACT INFORMATION - CLICK HERE

 Business and Self-Employment Income

-The court must consider a parent's business income, which is gross receipts reduced by expenditures required for the operation of the business (Fam.
-Code §4058(a)(2)).
+The court must consider a parent's business income, which is gross receipts from the business reduced by expenditures required for the operation of the business.
+(Fam.
+Code § 4058(a)(2).)
 If the business is a sole proprietorship, the parent's form 1040, Schedule C, shows the business income.
-However, the court is not bound to accept all Schedule C entries as appropriate deductions.
-For instance, depreciation may be an appropriate tax deduction but not be deducted by the court to reduce income available for support.
+However, the court is not bound to accept all of the entries on a Schedule C as appropriate deductions from income available for support.
+For example, depreciation may be an appropriate deduction for tax purposes, but the court might not deduct it to reduce the amount of income available for support.

 Bonuses and Commissions

-• Predictable: If a parent receives a routine bonus or has a predictable pattern of commissions, the court may average the income over 12 months and include it in the annual gross income.
+Predictable.
+When a parent receives a routine bonus of a certain percentage of salary or has a predictable pattern of commissions; it is appropriate for the court to average the bonus or commissions income over 12 months and include it in the parent's annual gross income.

-Simpson requires a parent's income to be tied to an "objectively reasonable work regimen," defined by "established employment norms" (4 C4th at 235–236).
-When a parent takes a second job to make up for the impact of support payments, that income is subject to child support liability (Andrade).
-If a parent voluntarily stops working overtime, the court may consider imputing overtime under earning capacity, following the Simpson limitation on an excessive work regimen.
+When a parent takes a second job to make up for the impact of support payments on his or her lifestyle, that income is subject to child support liability.
+Under the Andrade Court, if the parent earns it, the court must include it.
+If a parent voluntarily stops working overtime, the court may consider imputing overtime under earning capacity.
+If the court does so, it must follow the Simpson limitation on an excessive work regimen.
+A bonus schedule can also be used for irregular overtime.

 Employee Stock Options